AbirHasan2005/Deskify/README.md

 This is in Development.
 So it is not fully complete and there are mistakes in coding.
 So if you find any issues than feedback at my Telegram Group.
 I will try my best to fix everything.
 Must check releases weekly from https://github.com/AbirHasan2005/Deskify

 ## What's New:
-- Version 2.6-Stable
+- Version 2.8-Stable
-- Added Manjaro
-- Added Windows 7
+- Added Snake Game
 - Added Tutorials option
 - Bugs cleared
 - Text improvements